 Most proper names don't require any special treatment besides capitalization.
 This includes names of restaurants, businesses, brands, cars, wars, churches, and museums.
 But titles of works and some types of names require italics or quotation marks.

-→ Italicize titles of stand-alone works such as books, journals, movies, paintings, musicals, TV shows, record albums, comic strips, and book--length poems.
+Italicize titles of stand-alone works.
+For example, books, journals, movies, paintings, musicals, TV shows, record albums, comic strips, and book--length poems.

 "What's your favorite episode of Game of Thrones?"